 The Bridge of Remembrance with its beautiful Triumphal Arch is a very significant memorial site for Christchurch – it was erected by the citizens of Christchurch in 1923 to initially honour the sacrifices made during the First World War.
-The Bridge and Arch are currently part way through major technical repairs to strengthen them and reduce the risk of damage in any future earthquakes.
+The Bridge and Arch are currently part way through major technical repairs to strengthen them (external link) and reduce the risk of damage in any future earthquakes.

 The Lyttelton War Memorial Cenotaph was badly damaged in the February and June 2011 earthquakes.
 The 8m stone masonry structure partially collapsed and had to be carefully deconstructed down to a third of its height.

 In April of this year, reconstruction of the war memorial commenced and saw the Cenotaph relocate to the new Lyttelton civic square, 'Albion Square'.
 A team of stonemasons carefully repaired damaged stone, carved new and pieced together the broken granite plaques.
 A reinforced concrete core and foundation has add strength to the war memorial, to ensure it can withstand future seismic events.